The Kidman Way

 Visit the Wheels of Prosperity display in town, a symbol of water’s importance to the town and district.
 Enjoy sports at its golf course, bowling greens, netball and cricket clubs.
 Or explore the surrounding parklands.

-Sticky Fingers Lolly Shop
+Sticky Fingers Lolly Shop.

 Coleambally